Health Check

 When to seek help for you or an older family member

-If you or an older family member are experiencing one or more of the following symptoms, you should also make an appointment to see your GP:
+If you or an older family member are experiencing one or more of the following symptoms, you should see a doctor:

 • Chest pain